Y0Coss/docs-fork/pages/web_cloud/web_hosting/activate-email-hosting/guide.en-ca.md

 > The "email address(es) included with your web hosting plan" option is unavailable for an external domain name (not registered with OVHcloud or registered on a different OVHcloud account from yours).
 >
 > To transfer an external domain to OVHcloud, follow [this guide](/pages/web_cloud/domains/transfer_incoming_generic_domain).
-> If your domain name is already registered with OVHcloud or if a DNS zone already exists for it in another [OVHcloud account](/links/manager) than yours, refer to our documentation "[Managing contacts for your services](/pages/account_and_service_management/account_information/managing_contacts)" to regain control.
+> If your domain name is already registered with OVHcloud or if a DNS zone already exists for it in another OVHcloud account than your own, refer to our documentation "[Managing contacts for your services](/pages/account_and_service_management/account_information/managing_contacts)" to find out how to manage it.
 >
 > Finally, if your domain name is already linked to the "email address(es) included" option of another web hosting service, you will not be able to associate it directly with your own web hosting.
 Contact the current web hosting manager using this guide for assistance.
 >